AlexSafatli/Pylogeny/README.md

   - Build and rearrange phylogenetic trees using preset operators such as NNI, SPR, and TBR.
   - Score phylogenetic trees by Log-likelihood and Parsimony.

-Dependencies: Pandas, P4 Phylogenetic Library.
+Dependencies: Numpy, NetworkX, Pandas, P4 Phylogenetic Library.
 Suggested: FastTree, RAxML, PytBEAGLEhon.